A DECENTRALIZED PAINTING

 The work encompasses:

 1) Borders, boundaries, connections, cooperation.
 The artwork is to exist across many countries at once but is site-specific, made from terroir data (local found wind, flora, topography, etc.).
 This crucially geo-tags the work to a specific origin of place and time (a center).
 One image covers multiple sheets of paper which get divided into numerous smaller pieces.
 Drifts of color cross multiple sheets.
 Drawn lines create horizontal and vertical connections across rows and columns, with organic shapes making diagonal links.
-Textures and striations resulting from folds connect pieces within a single sheet.
+Textures and striations resulting from folds connect pieces within a single sheet, unique as a fingerprint.
 (Metaphors for the complex territories [social, economic, cultural], hierarchies, and even timelines through which individuals, and groups, travel).
 In this work, cooperation is as much the media as is paint, as the owners of the pieces must be amenable to sending in their possession.
 Owners may interact with other owners via the web (#3) for fun, or look to acquire sets of pieces — an entire row; all the reds; certain numbers, and so on (#4)

 Row 1, #6, sold, as framed by collector.